obieh/cicd-with-githubaction-docker-python/README.md

 ### Setup a CICD server / pipeline.
 #### You will be using github actions for your CICD server.
 Github actions consist of workflows which is supposed to do several tasks.
 A workflow is specified in a .github/workflows directory with your repository.
+#### You will define your workflows in YAML syntax.
+You have to be mindful of spaces and indentations.